Pppp1116/content-license-policy/README.md

 ### 6.2.
 Translations and Localizations

-Translating the content into another language is considered a **derivative work**.
+Translating the Content into another language is considered a **derivative work**.

 Any public distribution of translations (e.g., blogs, PDFs, GitHub repos, Discord posts in other servers) must: